aleksandracodes/CI_PP5_Snapfood/README.md

 #### Navigation

-- As a user, I can see the home page with explanation of the portal, so that I know what the app is about
+1. As a user, I can see the home page with explanation of the portal, so that I know what the app is about
-- As a user, I can see a navbar on every page, so that I can easily return to main page, find a post and access my profile page
+2. As a user, I can see a navbar on every page, so that I can easily return to main page, find a post and access my profile page
-- As a logged-out user, I can see log in and sign up options so that I can log in or sign up
+3. As a logged-out user, I can see log in and sign up options so that I can log in or sign up

 #### Authentication

-- As a new user, I can create a new account so that I can access the app
+4. As a new user, I can create a new account so that I can access the app
-- As a returning user, I can log in with my existing credentials so that I can access the app
+5. As a returning user, I can log in with my existing credentials so that I can access the app
-- As a user, I can maintain my logged-in status until I choose to log out so that my use of app is not compromised
+6. As a user, I can maintain my logged-in status until I choose to log out so that my use of app is not compromised

 ### Second sprint

 #### Posts

-- As a user, I can create posts so that I can share my food images with the community
+7. As a user, I can create posts so that I can share my food images with the community
-- As a user, I can categories my post so that other users can find it by its tag
+8. As a user, I can categorise my post so that other users can find it by its tag
-- As a user, I can view other people’s posts so that I can get inspired by their images
+9. As a user, I can view other people’s posts so that I can get inspired by their images
-- As a user, I can view the details of a single post so that I can see its full description and other users’ comments
+10. As a user, I can view the details of a single post so that I can see its full description and other users’ comments
-- As user, I can like a specific post so that I can show my interest
+11. As user, I can like a specific post so that I can show my interest

 #### The Post Page

-- As a user, I can view the details of a single posts so that I can read other users’ comments and know what they think about it
+12. As a user, I can view the details of a single posts so that I can read other users’ comments and know what they think about it
-- As a user, I can view a category for the post so that I know what cuisine the food image relates to
+13. As a user, I can view a category for the post so that I know what cuisine the food image relates to
-- As user, I can add comments to a post so that I can share my thoughts about the post with the community
+14. As user, I can add comments to a post so that I can share my thoughts about the post with the community
-- As a user, I can see when the comments were created so that I know how old a comment is
+15. As a user, I can see when the comments were created so that I know how old a comment is
-- As an owner of a comment, I can edit my comment so that I can update my existing comment
+16. As an owner of a comment, I can edit my comment so that I can update my existing comment
-- As an owner of a comment, I can delete my comment from the post
+17. As an owner of a comment, I can delete my comment from the post
-- As a post owner, I can edit my post title and description so that I can make corrections or update my post after it was created
+18. As a post owner, I can edit my post title and description so that I can make corrections or update my post after it was created

 ### Third sprint

 #### Main page

-- As a user, I can view posts ordered by most recently added so that I am up to date with the newest content
+19. As a user, I can view posts ordered by most recently added so that I am up to date with the newest content
-- As a user, I can keep scrolling through the posts so that they are loaded automatically and I don't have to select the next page
+20. As a user, I can keep scrolling through the posts so that they are loaded automatically and I don't have to select the next page
-- As a user, I can see the posts I liked so that I can find the posts I enjoy the most
+21. As a user, I can see the posts I liked so that I can find the posts I enjoy the most
-- As a user, I can view posts from users I followed, so I can follow their activity
+22. As a user, I can view posts from users I followed, so I can follow their activity
-- As a user, I can view posts category tags, so that I choose posts to display that I’m particularly interested in
+23. As a user, I can view posts category tags, so that I choose posts to display that I’m particularly interested in
-- As a user, I can search for posts with keywords so that I can find the posts I am interested in
+24. As a user, I can search for posts with keywords so that I can find the posts I am interested in

 #### User Profile Page

-- As a user, I can add my profile avatar so that other users can easily identify me
+25. As a user, I can add my profile avatar so that other users can easily identify me
-- As a user, I can view user's avatars so that I can easily identify other users of the app
+26. As a user, I can view user's avatars so that I can easily identify other users of the app
-- As a user, I can update the picture and description of my profile on the profile page so that other users view up to date info about me
+27. As a user, I can update the picture and description of my profile on the profile page so that other users view up to date info about me
-- As a user, I can change password to my account so that I can keep my profile secure
+28. As a user, I can change password to my account so that I can keep my profile secure

 ### Fourth sprint

 #### Other Users Profiles

-- As a user, I can view all the posts by a specific user so that I can see their latest activity
+29. As a user, I can view all the posts by a specific user so that I can see their latest activity
-- As a user, I can view other users’ profiles with their profile description, number of posts, followers and users followed so that I can learn more about them
+30. As a user, I can view other users’ profiles with their profile description, number of posts, followers and users followed so that I can learn more about them
-- As a user, I can follow and unfollow other users so that I can get specific users’ posts in my posts feed
+31. As a user, I can follow and unfollow other users so that I can get specific users’ posts in my posts feed
-- As a user, I can see a list of the most followed profiles so that I can see which profiles are popular
+32. As a user, I can see a list of the most followed profiles so that I can see which profiles are popular

 #### General

-- As a site owner I want my site to be fully responsive so that users can you use it on different devices
+33. As a site owner I want my site to be fully responsive so that users can you use it on different devices
-- As a site owner, I want users to come to a 404 error page so that they don't have to user the browser back button if they enter a URL that does not exist
+34. As a site owner, I want users to come to a 404 error page so that they don't have to user the browser back button if they enter a URL that does not exist
-- As a site user, I can view feedback messages, so that I know if my comment/profile/post has been updated
+35. As a site user, I can view feedback messages, so that I know if my comment/profile/post has been updated

 ##### Back to [top](#table-of-contents)